MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ![Add a link.](media\timeline-add-link-12a.png "Add a link")

 Legend
-1. Links can be added to a row by typing **#** which will display a flyout menu with a list of rows recently accessed.
+1. Links can be added to a row by typing **#** which displays a flyout menu with a list of rows recently accessed.
 Type a keyword after the # tag and the display refreshes in the flyout menu via the **Quick Find** search engine that's operating in the background.
 2. Rows displayed can be of any row type, such as accounts, contacts or leads.
 3. The icons beside the row names in the flyout menu indicate the row types, which helps you determine which row to select.
 4. **Advanced** provides more options when a row cannot be located by allowing the user to switch to a different view or create a new row.